CodeForFoco/org/README.md

 1. If you need to get something done then simply [create an issue.](https://github.com/CodeForFoco/org/issues/new).
 1. If you want to do something then [tackle an issue.](https://github.com/CodeForFoco/org/issues).
+1. Check directories for information our strategic plan, partnerships and projects.

 ## About Code for Foco